P/2019 LD2 (ATLAS): Physical characteristics

 Based on a generic magnitude-to-diameter conversion, measures approximately 14 kilometers in diameter, for an assumed albedo of 0.12 as the median for small Jupiter trojans, and an absolute magnitude of 12.2.
-However if the comet displays activity, that can lead to the nucleus size to be overestimated.
+However if the comet displays activity, that can lead to the nucleus size being overestimated.
 Archival images by DECam from March 2017 indicate that the comet was dimmer than magnitude 23.8 at that time, indicating that the nucleus's radius is less than 1.2 km assuming a 0.05 albedo or less than 0.8 km assuming an 11.2% albedo.
 Broadband observations taken from the Sanglokh Observatory in Tajikistan suggest a revised upper limit to its radius at approximately 6.1 ± 0.1 km.

 As of May 2020, no rotational light curve of has been obtained from photometric observations.
 The body's rotation period, pole and shape remain unknown.
 The visible spectrum does not exhibit any evidence of CN, C2, or C3 emission.

 During the approach to perihelion in 2020, the comet shed large-grained (0.1 mm typical) dust grains rich with water ice.